Shrewsbury House Preparatory School

 Shrewsbury House achieves stellar results: ‘Academics are in place for when they move on to secondary school,’ says Mrs Hubbard.
 All the classrooms have smart boards and projectors, and the school provides individual digital devices (Chromebooks, iPads, laptops) to support a hybrid learning approach – boys use workbooks alongside Google Classroom for resources.

 There’s a lot of emphasis on reading, with an accelerated reading system in place.
-Pupils are avid readers and record their books on a digital system, taking an online quiz designed to develop their comprehension skills and provide further book recommendations for them.
+Pupils are avid readers – last year, 80 per cent of Year 8s left with a reading age of 17+ – and record their books on a digital system, taking an online quiz designed to develop their comprehension skills and provide further book recommendations for them.
 English teachers guide the boys to read a broad variety of books and the librarian also helps them expand their reading with changing displays much like a bookshop – on our visit it was science week and the table outside the library was full of interesting science-related books.
 The library is a real focal point.
 It’s open every breaktime and has 9,000 books as well as magazines to get engrossed in, plus new beanbag armchairs to curl up in.
 In the younger years, library lessons are timetabled while the older boys go there for some of their English lessons.
 A ‘book of the month’ piques interest, as do visits from authors.
 Additionally, there are regular ‘millionaire’s tea parties’ held with the head to celebrate pupils who’ve read a million words.
-By Year 8, many boys have a reading age of 17+.

 Children start Year 3 with a form teacher for half their lessons, but from Year 4, they have specialist teachers for all subjects and go to dedicated classrooms.
 Streaming in maths and English starts in Year 4.
 In Year 6, they are set for French too.
 In Years 7 and 8, there is an academic scholarship set, preparing the boys for academic awards to a wide variety of top secondary schools.
-All boys in Year 8 can also compete for music, drama, art, D&T and sports scholarship if they show prowess in these areas of the curriculum.
+All boys in Year 8 can also compete for music, drama, art, D&T, innovation and sports scholarships if they show prowess in these areas of the curriculum.

 Boys in Years 7 and 8 can also study Greek as an extra-curricular option.
 From Year 3, pupils have specialist science teachers and from Year 7, the boys focus on chemistry, physics and biology in preparation for their Common Entrance and scholarship exams.
 The science labs are first-rate, fully equipped to the level you’d find at a secondary school.
-Many of the boys love the classroom in the history room which has model aeroplanes hanging from the ceiling, a locked display cabinet with an old gun, battle dress and life-size cardboard cut-outs of Henry VIII and Elizabeth I.
+Many of the boys love the history room which has model aeroplanes hanging from the ceiling, a locked display cabinet with an old gun, battle dress and life-size cardboard cut-outs of Henry VIII and Elizabeth I.

 Co-curricular